devtron-labs/devtron/docs/user-guide/global-configurations/user-access.md

 ### 2. Create User Permissions

-When you click on Add User, you will see 5 options to set permission for users which are as follow:
+When you click on Add User, you will see 6 options to set permission for users which are as follow:

-* Email addresses
+- Email addresses
-* Assign super admin permissions
+- Assign super admin permissions
-* Group permissions
+- Group Permissions
-* Direct permissions
+- Devtron Apps Permissions
-  * Project
+  - Project
-  * Environment
+  - Environment
-  * Applications
+  - Applications
-  * Roles
+  - Roles
+- Helm Apps Permissions
+  - Project
+  - Environment or cluster/namespace
+  - Applications
+  - Permission
-* Chart group permissions
+- Chart group permissions

 ## Email addresses: